billrisher/self-evolving-log-analysis/README.md

 It is designed to be robust, handling large bursts of logs with ease.

+It does NOT yet have the ability to dynamically adjust the analysis window, adjust the queue buffer, or adjust the analysis.

 ### Known Limitations

 As it stands, the tool is not capable of handling much more throughput than about 1,000 logs per second.